Neutralizer/MovementControllerByNeutralizer/README.md

 ### Q. Why First person and third person games (FPS) and not RTS (real time strategy) and strategy games?
 A. 1st and 3rd person games let you take on the view of the soldier/warrior/ and is more immersive and intuitive - you move your feet - the avatar moves; you move your hand for the reload button - the avatar executes the reload animation with his hands.
 On the other side in RTS you play a commander, which is delegating the tough job of fighting to his subordinates, so basically he just shouts orders - go there, attack that, build this.
 I personally like very much strategy games and if I can make this program be immersive for them I will be very happy.
 ### Q. What about racing games?
 A. In racing games you are seated while driving, so that is not much of an exercise.
-Though it still can be used, but I don't have anything in mind conserning the steering wheel virtualisation.
+Though it still can be used, it will probably be like driving the flintstones' car and you spread your hands like an airplane in order to turn the car - I imagine it will be quite hilarious.